aplteam/Latest/README.md

 * An integer
   * A positive one defines...
     * the number of objects/files to be listed if the integer is smaller than `1E7`
-    * the date from which changes should be listed if the integer is greate than `1E7`
+    * the date from which changes should be listed if the integer is greater than `1E7`
   * A negative one defines the number of days with any changes

 * A character vector.
   * If it starts with `#` or `⎕` the argument is treated as a namespace path
-  * If it does not start with `#` or `⎕` the argument is treated as a path to an acre project
+  * If it does not start with `#` or `⎕` the argument is treated as a path to a project managed either by acre or by Proma
 * A vector of length two with an integer and a character vector in no particular order, see above

-In case no argument or only an integer is specified, `]Latest` will establish which acre projects are currently open.
+In case no argument or only an integer is specified, `]Latest` will establish which Cider projects are currently opened.

 If it is just one it will act on it.
-If there are multiple acre projects open, then the user will be prompted.
+If there are multiple projects open, then the user will be prompted.

-Note that if you provide a path pointing to an acre project you should include `APLSource\` if you are interested just in APL source files.
+Note that if you provide a path pointing to an open Cider  project you should include `APLSource\` if you are interested just in APL source files.

 If on the other hand you want to see more than just APL source files then you might want to specify the `-all` flag, see there for details.